 KLEVGR SyndtSphere is by far the easiest synthesizer you can get for your plugin collection.
 It’s beginner-friendly because you don’t need to mess around with any settings, you can just scroll through the sphere to find a sound you like.
 Get it here!

-If you need more plugins and effects in the future.
-Try KVR Audio, they have provided a free plugin database for many many years.
+If you need more virtual instruments in the future.
+Try KVR Audio!
+They provide a database filled with free plugins.